sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 ### Direct installation

+  > NOTE: We recently launched support for deploying Sourcegraph with Helm chart.
+[Give it a try](./helm.md)! 🎉

 - After meeting all the requirements, make sure you can [access your cluster](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/) with `kubectl`.
 - `cd` to the forked local copy of the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) repository previously set up during [configuration](./configure.md#getting-started).
 - Deploy the desired version of Sourcegraph to your cluster by [applying the Kubernetes manifests](./configure.md#applying-manifests):